viper-666/crossfire_roof_module_prototyp/README.md

 ![Build of the prototyp-PCB](https://github.com/viper-666/xf_roof_module/blob/master/Viper026.JPG)
 ![Build of the prototyp-PCB](https://github.com/viper-666/xf_roof_module/blob/master/Viper025.JPG)

-The white / purple cable must then be cut and the purple cable of our plug must be connected with the part of the white / purple cable which is still hanging on the plug.
+The white / purple cable must then be cut and the pink cable of our plug must be connected with the part of the white / purple cable which is still hanging on the plug.
 The black cable of the plug comes to the now still open end of the white / purple cable.
 The white cable of our plug comes to the brown / yellow cable.